Sivious/JsonParsing/README.md

 - logic
 - model
 - ui
+-
+### TOOLS AND LIBS

+I have used universal image loader to handle online images.
+It is really easy to use and have default cache.
+The JSON model schema was generated with org.jsonschema2pojo.
+A really easy way to struct the JSON in sub models.

 ### THINGS I HAD TO DISCART BECAUSE OF TIMING
 - Dagger: I am used to work with dependency injection but it's quite expensive (in time terms) to configure, so I decided to discard.